CTFxShubh/Pixel-Manipulation-for-Image-Encryption-Tool/README.md

 Image Formats: Ensure that input_image.png is in a format supported by Pillow.
 If your image is in a different format, update the script accordingly.

 Key: The key should be kept secret for security purposes.
 If you change the key, ensure to use the same key for both encryption and decryption.
+Here in my case I used 123 as a key for both purposes

 Conclusion